Liu Xia Finally Released From China’s Grips After 8 Years Of House Arrest, Thanks To Germany

 Liu Xia, who was placed under house arrest in 2010 in China, has been finally allowed to leave China after eight years of captivity.
 New photos show the woman beaming and happy, a stark contrast to the old photos where she appeared dejected and hopeless.

-Liu was never formally charged with any crime, and her supporters have been calling for her release for years to no avail.
-Liu is the wife of the late Nobel Peace Prize winner Liu Xiaobo, Chinese democracy advocate, who died last year while imprisoned.
+Liu was never formally charged with any crime, and her supporters have been calling for her release for years but to no avail.
+Liu is the wife of the late Nobel Peace Prize winner Liu Xiaobo, a Chinese democracy advocate, who died last year while imprisoned.
 Xiaobo was sentenced to 11 years in prison for “subversion of state power.”

 In May, a phone recording between Liu and an exiled Chinese writer in Germany was released, during which Liu said that “It would be easier to die than to live…Nothing would be simpler for me than dying in defiance,” detailed the Inquisitr.
 The phone call prompted new outrage over Liu’s house arrest, as Liu reportedly required medical attention, and her mental health was worsening.